threadsmind/pcm-sfx/README.md

 * Invalid formula input crashes Firefox.
 * Attempting to render a sound with Dev Tools open in Chrome causes a soft crash.
+* WAVE file headers missing.
+This can cause the file to appear empty in some audio software.